yaronf/I-D/STAR/draft-sheffer-acme-star.md

 a Proxy that encounters an non-supporting server will probably let the Order expire instead of following through with the authorization process.

+## ACME Authorization

+The DNO MUST restrict the authorizations it requests from the ACME server to only those that cannot be spoofed by a malicious NDC.
+In most cases the NDC will have strong control of HTTP content under the delegated domain, and therefore HTTPS-based authorization MUST NOT be used.
+See also {{restricting-cdns}}.

 ## Fetching the Certificates
 {: #fetching-certificates}